k-hari-93/pong/README.md

-A Pong Game in Python Using Pygame
+A Pong Clone in Python Using Pygame
 ==================================

 Requirements